oracle/oracle-for-research/OpenSource/Connector/README.md

 make
 ```

-This will produce a binary called __connector__, which you can execute following instructions given under "Using the precompiled binary".
+This will produce a binary called connector, which you can execute following instructions given under "Using the precompiled binary".

 ### IMPORTANT NOTEs: